 “I hope other people feel seen by it in some way,” Hwong shares.
 “My favorite part of music in general is how as listeners we can fill in the blanks so songs can fit in our own narrative.
 I’ve done that so much in the past with artists who don’t look like me, and I truly hope people who haven’t felt represented are able to fill in the blanks in a more personal way with Stay Proud of Me.”

-Experience the full record via our below stream, and peek inside NoSo’s Stay Proud of Me with Atwood Magazine as Abby Hwong goes track-by-track through the music and lyrics of their debut album!
+Experience the full record via our below stream, and peek inside NoSo’s Stay Proud of Me with Atwood Magazine as Baek Hwong goes track-by-track through the music and lyrics of their debut album!

 Stream: ‘Stay Proud of Me’ – NoSo